Hide

 The program has now been re-designed to provide a course of treatment indicated for mild to moderate presentations that minimises barriers to care.
 This will ensure the program can remain open to eligible clients and reach the intended target population.

-What is changing with the PSS program?
+What has changed with the PSS program?

 Referrals to PSS can be made for a course of 10 sessions.
 After that, client’s may be able to access up to 8 additional sessions dependant on treatment need or extenuating circumstances.
 The decision about ongoing sessions will be made by the consortium clinical lead, in line with the advice of the treating clinician and the referring GP .